NSLS-II/PyXRF/README.md

 The core fitting functions are a part of the [scikit-beam] (https://github.com/scikit-beam/scikit-beam) data analysis library for x-ray data analysis.
 The design philosophy is to separate fitting and gui, so it is easy to maintain.
-For more questions, please submit issues through github, or contact Li at lili@bnl.gov.